netcup-community/community-tutorials/community-tutorials/linux-hardening.md

     cat id_ed25519
     ```

-1. Copy the content of your public key to your remote machine [as described here](#step-32---use-the-key-pair).
+1. Copy the content of your public key to your remote server [as described here](#step-32---use-the-key-pair).

 ### Step 3.1b - Generate a Key-Pair using PuTTYgen (on Windows)